Painters

 Velázquez was the first to use stains to achieve the effect of reality from a distance.

-Antonio Palomino, El museo pictórico y escala óptica, Volume III, 1724, 1724 (translated from Spanish)
+Antonio Palomino, El museo pictórico y escala óptica, Volume III, 1724

 I would rather be the first painter of common things than second in higher art.

-Diego Velázquez (attributed), Recorded by Antonio Palomino, El museo pictórico, 1724 (translated from Spanish)
+Diego Velázquez (attributed), Recorded by Antonio Palomino, El museo pictórico

-Palomino's account of Velázquez's defense of his early Seville bodegones—kitchen scenes, water-sellers, everyday subjects—against the hierarchical contempt for genre painting in seventeenth-century Spanish art theory.
+Palomino's account of Velázquez's defense of his early Seville bodegones against the contempt for genre painting in seventeenth-century Spanish art theory.

 The painter of painters.

-Manet's verdict on Velázquez after spending his 1865 visit to Madrid in the Prado.
-The phrase became the nineteenth-century shorthand for Velázquez's position at the top of the European technical lineage.
+Manet's verdict after spending his 1865 visit to Madrid in the Prado.

 Techniques and practices